 Even though military women show lower rates of heavy drinking than military men, the use of other illicit drugs is comparable for both genders.
 However, women have to deal with the extra stress and challenges of being female in a male-dominated field.
 Other factors which increase the chances of military women developing substance use disorders are: their higher rates of depression than men, more women than men report PTSD even before entering military service, and females face sexual trauma, sexual assault, and fear of sexual harassment.

-While only 1% of males report sexual assault or harassment, females report 20 to 30% cases.
-Female veterans with substance use disorders are more likely to have experienced sexual abuse during childhood, domestic violence, anxiety, depression, military sexual trauma and PTSD.
+While only 1% of males report sexual assault or harassment, females report 20 to 30% of cases.
+Female veterans with substance use disorders are more likely to have experienced sexual abuse during childhood, domestic violence, anxiety, depression, military sexual trauma, and PTSD.
 Additionally, female veterans with substance abuse are at a higher rate of suicide and even death.

 Chronic Pain and Brain Injury

 Chronic pain is also why many veterans fall into substance abuse.
-While some of us may suffer from some kind of long-term pain, veterans are at a greater risk of developing chronic pain because of the extreme circumstances and traumatic injuries experienced in war.
+While some of us may suffer from some long-term pain, veterans are at a greater risk of developing chronic pain because of the extreme circumstances and traumatic injuries experienced in war.
 They may use opioids such as heroin to handle the pain.
 These are strong painkillers available only with a prescription.

-For people struggling with opioid addictions, their situation may be faced in various challenges.
+People struggling with opioid addictions, their situation may be faced in various challenges.
 A traumatic brain injury might be another trigger of substance abuse, which may result from a violent shake or blow to the head.
 As a result, the brain collides with the skull and suffers nerve damage.
 They turn to alcohol and drugs as a way of numbing their pain and getting pleasure.

-If you or your loved one has just come out of service, here are some of the symptoms which may indicate an individual has a traumatic brain injury: insomnia, headaches, slow speech, amnesia, nausea, blurred vision, hyper sensitivity to light, dizziness and disorientation.
+If you or your loved one has just come out of service, here are some of the symptoms which may indicate an individual has a traumatic brain injury: insomnia, headaches, slow speech, amnesia, nausea, blurred vision, hypersensitivity to light, dizziness, and disorientation.
 A study published in the Journal of the American Medical Association (JAMA) indicated that 30% of veterans deployed in Iraq and Afghanistan could have experienced a traumatic brain injury.

 Most abused Substances by Veterans

-Alcohol can be categorized both as a stimulant and depressant depending on the amount consumed.
+Alcohol can be categorized both as a stimulant and depressant, depending on the amount consumed.
 If taken in small amounts, it acts as a stimulant, altering excitatory neurotransmitters.
 The user feels euphoric, which may encourage further drinking.
-In huge amounts, it behaves like a depressant.
+In massive doses, it behaves like a depressant.
 It depresses the user’s central nervous system and affects inhibitory neurotransmitters.
 Electrical activity in the brain reduces, and as a result, the user experiences slow speech, poor balance, sluggish movements, drowsiness, and other symptoms.
 This is referred to as binge drinking (taking 5 or 6 drinks on one occasion), and it occurs more commonly among military people than the general population.